Church Strategic Plan - A Definitive Guide

 Bonus Tips: Branding and Marketing

 Strategic planning for churches and ministries isn't complete without a plan for branding and marketing.
-With today's technology, apps, and digital content, churches can easily strategize how to get in front of their target audience.
+With today's church technology, apps, and digital content, churches can easily strategize how to get in front of their target audience.

 Your church brand is how people will identify and connect with your ministry.
 Larger churches have put a lot into branding.
 Everything from logos to catchphrases to color schemes are created with care.